Home Pottery Studio Set Up Guide

 Get Your Equipment

-Hobbyists and professional Potters have different requirements when it comes to the equipment that they will use.
+Hobbyists and professional Potters have different requirements for the equipment they use.
 A Hobbyist, for example, may not need a lot of Equipment to work on Ceramics; a Wheel, a Worktable, and a small Shelf would suffice.
-Potters who prefer hand-building probably won’t require a lot of space either for a Slab Roller, Worktable, and a small Shelf.
+Potters who prefer hand-building probably won’t require much space for a Slab Roller, a Worktable, and a small Shelf.

 Initial Assessment for Pottery Studio Equipment